Sale on canvas prints! Use code ABCXYZ at checkout for a special discount!

 Mama Rabbit and babies, Esther and Sonny, are all together in the bed and Mama is reading a bedtime Christmas book story to the children as Kitten sits on the back of the bed.
 On the wall is a cross stitch that says, "Bless this Home".

-About Jacquelin L Vanderwood Westerman
+About Jacquelin L Westerman

-Jacquelin L Vanderwood Westerman
+Jacquelin L Westerman

 Art is fun and has always been a passion for me.
 I began drawing seriously in my teens.
 In my twenties I began painting in oils and then learned watercolors in my thirties.
 In my forties I learned how to paint with gouache, and in my fifties taught myself colored pencils, then later on mastered acrylics.
 I've discovered for myself that painting miniatures (baseball card sizes ACEO's) are very successful for me.
 In between all of that I worked as a graphic designer/illustrator and and used Photoshop, Illustrator, and a number of other programs to create artwork.
 In the early 2000's I attended college where I learned 3D animation but my first love is using the paintbrush.